Electronic circuits terms for beginners (2024)

 open circuit in electronics

-By applying Ohm’s law we can clearly see, that any circuit points that offer very large (infinite) resistance will be treated as open circuit points.
+By applying Ohm’s law we can see, that any circuit points that offer very large (infinite) resistance will be treated as open circuit points.
 The interesting facts about open circuits are:

 • There can be any voltage value across the points i.e. for example in the above picture point A and B have any value voltage.